 13. The Origin of the Hobgoblin.
 Amazing Spider-Man #238-239, 244-245, 249-251 and Peter Parker, the Spectacular Spider-Man #43, #47-#48 (1983-1985).

-The Roger Stern era of Spider-Man left a lot of great story to enjoy, but it was definitely the appearance of the new villain, the Hobgoblin, what made a monumental difference in Stern’s run.
+The Roger Stern era of Spider-Man left a lot of great stories to enjoy, but it was definitely the appearance of the new villain, the Hobgoblin, what made a monumental difference in Stern’s run.

 The classic Spider-Man villain, the Green Goblin (also known as Norman Osborn), was killed almost a decade before and a lot of fans wanted him back, but Stern did something more interesting and created a new version of the Goblin that found Norman’s equipment and decided to take a new identity to create chaos on New York City–that was how the Hobgoblin was born.